linuxsimba/vagrant-osad/README.md

 #### OpenStack server

 I put all openstack services into one server.
 The stackforge ansible deployer puts most services into LXC containers.
-Only service actually running on the openstack server is Nova and Neutron Linux bridge agent. (at least that what I can tell so far)
+Only service actually running on the openstack server is Nova and Neutron Linux bridge agent.
+The other services are all running in LXC containers on the server. (at least that what I can tell so far)

 Seems to work so far.
 I havent' done an install with Cinder but I make requirements for this in the VM by adding an extra 40G drive.
 It shows up as ``/dev/vda``